 Jenny now runs a busy truffle farm business, providing truffle hunts and tastings throughout the season in her specially designed truffle tasting pavilion.
 Jenny supplies truffles to local restaurants on the Mornington Peninsula, some city restaurants, as well as opening a farmgate to sell fresh truffle and a range of truffle products.

-Jenny joined the ATGA Committee as the Victorian representative in 2019.
+Jenny joined the ATIA Committee as the Victorian representative in 2019.

 NSW State Representative